 4. KING KW65 1000/6000 Grit Combination Whetstone with Plastic Base

 For those looking for a sharpening stone that strikes up a good balance between quality and price, you might want to check out the King KW65 Whetstone.
 This dual-sided sharpening stone combines 1000 and 6000 grit surfaces to honor dull blades and polish them afterward.
 Additionally, the King KW65 is made from high-quality ceramic material, which means you can use this without the need for any lubrication.
 This product, imported from Japan which automatically enhances its standing in our eyes.

 This is one of the most accessible and easy to use sharpening stones around.
 It is also one of the most affordable and is made in Japan.
 The performance it can deliver is pretty good, and it will be able to hone almost all types of knives you may have in your kitchen – except for serrated edge knives, that is.

 5. Whetstone Sharpening Stone 1000/4000 Grit - Chefic Premium Knife Sharpener Stone Kit

 The Chefic Premium Whetstone is not just an excellent sharpening stone for kitchen knives; it is also a great way to keep your hunting knife as sharp as possible.
-The compact and sleek design of the Chefic Whetstone seems to be made with portability being one of the key objectives.
+The compact and sleek design of the Chefic Whetstone seems to be made, with portability being one of the critical objectives.
 This whetstone features a dual-sided design with 400 and 1000 grit surfaces.

 The size of the Chefic Premium Whetstone also makes it an ideal choice for honing straight and long knives.
 Another notable feature is the use of a silicone base which provides this sharpening stone with impressive stability and grip.